d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 in the encoder self-attention, queries, keys, and values are all from the outputs of the previous encoder layer.
-Inspired by the ResNet design in :numref:`sec_resnet`, a residual connection is employed around both sublayers.
+Inspired by the ResNet design of :numref:`sec_resnet`, a residual connection is employed around both sublayers.
 In the Transformer,